erdemserhat/Room-Database-Guidance/app/src/main/java/com/erdemserhat/room_database_guidance/documents/notes.md

 # Room Database

--Room Database is built on the top of SQLite
+- Room Database is built on the top of SQLite

-->Pros
+## Pros
--Compile time verification of SQL queries.
+- Compile time verification of SQL queries.
--Less boilerplate code
+- Less boilerplate code
--Easily integrated with other components.
+- Easily integrated with other components.

-There are 3 main components in the Room Database
+## There are 3 main components in the Room Database
 a) @Entity
 b) @Dao
 c) @Database